modelscope/facechain/README.md

 # To-Do List
-- Support more style models (such as those on Civitai). --on-going, hot
+- Develop train-free methods, make it possible to run on cpu.
-- Support more beauty-retouch effects
+- Develop RLHF methods, make its quality more higher.
-- Support latest foundation models such as SDXL
+- Provide training scripts for new style lora.
-- Support high resolution
+- Support more style lora (such as those on Civitai).
-- Support group photo scenario, e.g, multi-person
+- Support more beauty-retouch effects.
-- Provide more funny apps
+- Provide more funny apps.

 # Citation